Mississauga IceDogs: History

 From 1998 to 2002, the IceDogs enjoyed little success, finishing last in the OHL's Central Division every year.
 During this building phase, the team had six head coaches within the span of 4 years, including the owner, Don Cherry.
 Mississauga drafted first overall each year, leading to two rookies of the year, including one of the highest touted NHL prospects in Jason Spezza.

+The IceDogs played their home games at the Hershey Centre, and hosted the OHL All-Star Game in 2000.

 The team changed ownership in 2002 with venture capitalist Joel Albin acquiring the team from owners Don Cherry, Retrocom, sports agent Elliott Kerr, and Trevor Whiffer - lawyer of Don Cherry and the general manager of the IceDogs'.

 In the 2002–03 season, the IceDogs finished fourth in the Central Division and made the playoffs for the first time in franchise history, but lost in the first round in five games against the Ottawa 67's.

 2003–04 was the IceDogs' best season.
 The team finished second in the Central Division, two points behind the division champion Toronto St. Michael's Majors, and third overall in the Eastern Conference.